-Stopping a system that is not managed by a Hardware Management Console
+Stopping a system that is not managed by an HMC or an SDMC

 You might need to stop the system to perform another task.
 Use these instructions to stop the system using the power button or Advanced System Management Interface.